v:* {behavior:url(#default#VML);}

 “matrix dimensions do not agree” errors.
 I don’t see any matrices or vectors in my function that

-I’m plotting/integrating
+I’m plotting/integrating.

 What’s going on?